How will UK and London travel be affected by the Queen’s funeral?

 Timings will remain the same as printed on tickets.

-Megabus services will operate to and from Hillingdon.
-The company says: “Customers will then need to use either the London Underground Uxbridge branch of the Metropolitan or Piccadilly lines or the Oxford Tube coach service which departs from Hillingdon for onwards travel into Central London.”
+Megabus services will operate to and from Hillingdon Underground station, five miles north of Heathrow airport .
+The company says: “Customers will then need to use either the London Underground Uxbridge branch of the Metropolitan or Piccadilly lines or the Oxford Tube coach service which departs from Hillingdon for onwards travel into central London.”

-I booked a hotel for an event that is now cancelled.
-Is there anything I can do?

-In the very rare case that you have booked an event-specific package (transport, accommodation and a ticket for the event), the contract will be regarded as “frustrated” and you should get a full refund without fuss.
+The last Megabus arrival into VCS on Sunday night is 10pm, with later arrivals that evening dropping off at Baker Street.

 Register for free to continue reading